kimm9/Quiz_WebApp/README.md

 # APP OVERVIEW - Guess That Movie!

-I have created an web application that uses The Movie Database API to create a quiz according to the decision that the use have chose.
+I have created an web application that uses The Movie Database API to create a quiz according to user's decision
 ## Instructions

 1. Choose a Category